Sydney Thunder captain Alex Blackwell has become the first woman in the 159-year history of NSW cricket to be elected to the board.

 Alex Blackwell was formally endorsed at a recent Ordinary General Meeting of Cricket NSW members.

-While Cricket NSW has had two women serve on our Board as Appointed Directors, former Director Rina Hore and current Director The Hon Patricia Forsythe, Ms Blackwell is the first woman to be elected directly by our members.
+While Cricket NSW has had two women serve on our Board as Appointed Directors, former Director Rina Hore and current Director The Hon Patricia Forsythe, Alex Blackwell is the first woman to be elected directly by our members.

 “Alex is Australia’s most capped female player, a storied NSW and Australian captain and the winner of no fewer than 22 international and domestic titles,” Mr Jones said.